 Oktoberfest is one of the best international festivals out there, and most certainly the queen of the beer festivals.
 Gathering over 6 million guests each year in Munich, Germany – Oktoberfest is a grand celebration consisting of great beer, food, people, singing and dancing over 16 days.

 I went to my first Oktoberfest in 2017 and the whole experience was a bit surreal but in a good way.
 I didn’t know many things about it before I went, up to the fact that I tied by dirndl bow wrong and everyone kept asking me if I’m really a widow.

-#5 There are six official breweries (Augustiner-Bräu, Hacker-Pschorr-Bräu, Löwenbräu, Paulaner, Spatenbräu, and Staatliches Hofbräu-München) that are the only ones allowed to produce Oktoberfest Beer™ under special criteria and serve it at the event.
+Augustiner-Bräu, Hacker-Pschorr-Bräu, Löwenbräu, Paulaner, Spatenbräu, and Staatliches Hofbräu-München – that are the only ones allowed to produce Oktoberfest Beer™ under special criteria and serve it at the event.

-‘#9 Download the official Oktoberfest app which has all the essential information and tips for visiting the festival, as well as the most comprehensive site plan for the Oktoberfest, which lets you share your location with your friends.
+The Oktoberfest app has all the essential information and tips for visiting the festival, as well as the most comprehensive site plan for the Oktoberfest, which lets you share your location with your friends.

 This post contains affiliate links.
 If you click through on the affiliate link, I will receive a small commission at no extra cost to you.

 Thanks for keeping MySimpleAdventures afloat!